lshpaner/eda_toolkit/paper.md

 ## Box-Cox Transformation

-To correct for right skewness and enhance model interpretability, we applied the Box-Cox transformation to the `age` variable using the `data_doctor()` function.
+To correct for right skewness and enhance model interpretability, we apply the Box-Cox transformation to the `age` variable using the `data_doctor()` function.
-This transformation is designed to normalize positively skewed continuous variables by applying a power transformation governed by a parameter $\lambda$, which was empirically estimated at **0.1748** for this variable.
+This normalizes positively skewed continuous variables by applying a power transformation governed by a parameter $\lambda$, which is empirically estimated at **0.1748** for this variable.

 The Box-Cox transformation is defined as: